J.P. Crawford Player Props: Mariners vs. Rockies

 J.P.
 Crawford At The Plate

-- Crawford has driven in a run in one game this year, and it was more than one in that game.
+- Crawford has an RBI in one game this year, and it was more than one in that game.

-- In 38.5% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (23.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.